Ahlfors-regular conformal dimension and energies of graph maps: Combinatorial modulus

 \section{Combinatorial modulus}

-In this section, we first recall the definition of the combinatorial $q$-modulus (or, equivalently, its inverse, the combinatorial $q$-extremal-length) associated to a family $\Gamma$ of curves on a topological space $X$ equipped with a finite cover~$\cU$.
-In fact there are several such notions; we show their coarse equivalence.
-Suppose $\Gamma$ is a family of paths on $X$. \begin{itemize} \item The family of paths $\Gamma$ determines canonically a family $\Gamma^w$ of weighted formal sums of paths, normalized so the sum of the weights is equal to $1$.
-We extend the definition of combinatorial modulus to weighted families so that these moduli coincide; see Lemma \ref{lemma:weighted}. \item A family of paths may be chopped up, or subdivided, into a family of weighted formal sums of shorter curves.
-Under natural conditions, the moduli are comparable, with control; see Lemma~\ref{lem:subdivide}. \item If $\cU$ and $\cV$ are two covers with controlled overlap, then the corresponding moduli are comparable, with control; see Lemma \ref{lemma:bounded_overlap}.
-As an application, two path families whose elements are close, with control, have comparable modulus; see Lemma \ref{lemma:regularity}. \item If $X=G^q$ is a $q$-conformal graph, $C$ is a weighted $1$-manifold as in \S \ref{subsecn:pcg}, and $\Gamma$ is the set of maps $c\co C \to G^q$ from $C$ to $G^q$ in a fixed homotopy class $[c]$, then the combinatorial $q$-extremal-length of~$\Gamma$ with respect to the covering by closed edges of~$G^q$ is comparable to a power of the $q$-conformal energy, $(E^1_q[c])^q$, with control; see Proposition~\ref{prop:energies-comp}. \end{itemize}

-We then conclude with the result, Theorem~\ref{thm:keith-kleiner}, that the Ahlfors-regular conformal dimension coincides with a critical exponent for combinatorial modulus of weighted path families whose elements have diameters bounded from below.
-This follows from Lemma~\ref{lemma:weighted} and a result of Carrasco \cite[Corollary 1.4]{C13:Gauge} and Keith-Kleiner.
+In this section, we first recall the definition of the combinatorial $q$-modulus (or, equivalently, its inverse, the combinatorial $q$-extremal-length) associated to a family $\Gamma$ of curves $\gamma$ on a topological space $X$ equipped with a finite cover~$\cU$.
+In fact there are several such notions, treating families of curve, of multi-curves, and of weighted multi-curves, as defined in \S \ref{subsecn:pcg}.
+We next show their coarse equivalence.
+Suppose $\Gamma$ is a family of curves on $X$. \begin{itemize} \item There is a canonically associated family $\Gamma^w$ of weighted multi-curves $\sum w_i\gamma_i$, $\gamma_i \in \Gamma$, normalized so $\sum_i w_i=1$.
+We extend the definition of combinatorial modulus to weighted families so that the moduli of $\Gamma$ and $\Gamma^w$ coincide; see Lemma \ref{lemma:weighted}. \item The family $\Gamma$ may be chopped up, or \emph{subdivided}, into a family of weighted multi-curves whose strands are shorter curves.
+Under natural conditions, the moduli of $\Gamma$ and of the resulting subdivided family are comparable, with control; see Lemma~\ref{lem:subdivide}. \item If $\cU$ and $\cV$ are two covers with controlled overlap, then the moduli of the family $\Gamma$ with respect to $\cU$ and to $\cV$ are comparable, with control; see Lemma~\ref{lemma:bounded_overlap}.
+As an application, two curves that are close, with control, have comparable modulus; see Lemma~\ref{lemma:regularity}. \item If $X=G^q$ is a $q$-conformal graph, $C$ is a weighted $1$-manifold as in \S \ref{subsecn:pcg}, and $\Gamma$ is the set of maps $\gamma\co C \to G^q$ from $C$ to $G^q$ in a fixed homotopy class $[\gamma]$, then the combinatorial $q$-extremal-length of~$\Gamma$ with respect to the covering by closed edges of~$G^q$ is comparable to a power of the $q$-conformal energy, $(E^1_q[\gamma])^q$, with control; see Proposition~\ref{prop:energies-comp}. \end{itemize} We conclude with a result, Theorem~\ref{thm:keith-kleiner}, which says the Ahlfors-regular conformal dimension coincides with a critical exponent for combinatorial modulus of weighted curve families whose elements have diameters bounded from below.
+This follows from a result of Carrasco \cite[Corollary 1.4]{C13:Gauge} and Keith-Kleiner, which holds for unweighted curves, and Lemma~\ref{lemma:weighted}.